sourcemeta/learnjsonschema.com/content/2020-12/unevaluated/unevaluatedProperties.markdown

 ## Explanation

 Validation with `unevaluatedProperties` applies only to the child values of instance names that do not appear in the `properties`, `patternProperties`, `additionalProperties`, or `unevaluatedProperties` annotation results that apply to the instance location being validated.
 For all such properties, validation succeeds if the child instance validates against the `unevaluatedProperties` schema.

-- The value of `unevaluatedProperties` must be a valid JSON Schema.
-- The annotation result of this keyword is the set of instance property names validated by this keyword's subschema.

 ## Examples